ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-attestation-terminology-latest.md

 defined, a general understanding and the global definitions of the “what” and the “how” have to be established.
 In consequence, [enter final structure here].

+Please note that the time before the I-D deadline did not suffice to fill in all the references.
+Most references are therefore still under construction.
+The majority of definitions is still only originating from IETF work.
+Future iterations will pull in more complementary definitions from other SDO (e.g. Global Platform, TCG, etc.) and a general structure template to highlight semantic relationships and capable of resolving potential discrepancies will be introduced.
+A section of context awareness will provide further insight on how attestation procedures are vital to ongoing work in the IETF (e.g. I2NSF & tokbind).
+The definitions in the section about Remote Attestation are basically self-describing in this version.
+Additional explanatory text will be added to provide more context and coherence.

 ## Requirements notation

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT",